It’s BBQ Season and time to create amazing recipes for the grill.

 - Rubs enhance the color of the cooked meat

 Rubs are a combination of different spices mixed with salts and sugars.
 The salt draws moisture out of the meat, and the sugar locks in the flavor of the spices by caramelizing on the meat’s surface and sealing in all the great spice flavors.
-The sugar also assists in osmosis.
+Sugar also assists in osmosis.

 What kind of spices do I use to make a rub?